programaka/batch-file-processing/deployment.md

 * [Install Dapr on a Kubernetes cluster using Helm](https://github.com/dapr/docs/blob/master/getting-started/environment-setup.md#using-helm-advanced)

 ## Create Blob Storage

+Run [this script](scripts/deploy_storage.ps1) to execute steps 1 through 4 or follow the steps below.

 1. Create a storage account of kind StorageV2 (general purpose v2) in your Azure Subscription: